-As we roll into summer and say goodbye to one of the strangest and most trying school years in recent memory, it’s time to breathe a sigh of relief, shake it off and take care of ourselves a little.
+As we roll into summer and say goodbye to the school year, it’s time to breathe a sigh of relief, shake it off and take care of ourselves a little.
 If you live anywhere near the Jersey Shore, this will most likely include pulling out the beach chair and umbrella and packing all of the day-at-the-beach essentials.
 If you are keeping it close to home this summer, you might be thinking about that home improvement project or much-neglected hobby.

 Truth is, summer is the time that many educators get done all the stuff that is hard to get to during the school year.
 I know from my experience in the insurance industry that summer is a time that many educators review their home and auto insurance.
 Of course, that makes a lot of sense, while August is still technically part of the break, we all know that a lot of planning and purchasing for the coming school year kicks in big time when July flips over to August.